google/android-emulator-container-scripts/README.md

 ### Troubleshooting

-We have a seperate [document](TROUBLESHOOTING.md) related to dealing with issues.
+We have a separate [document](TROUBLESHOOTING.md) related to dealing with issues.

 ### Modifying the demo